MIXAILAB/MTL-NucleusSeg/README.md

 This repository contains the implementation of a novel multi-organ nucleus segmentation framework

 ## Key Features
-### 1. Pre-Processing for Standardization and Variability Reduction
+### 1. Pre-Processing and  Style Transformation to Standardize Variability

 This stage ensures consistent quality across histopathological datasets by addressing staining intensity variations and preparing reliable training data.